 I’m assuming since you’re writing a sales page you’re trying to sell something.
 Well sometimes there’s different levels of what you’re selling.

 You might be selling three different versions of a product:

 Advanced Package: $179

 Professional Package: $697

-The Three Pronged Pricing Technique is by far the best way to position this on a sales page.
+The Three Tiered Pricing Technique is by far the best way to position this on a sales page.
 Anymore than 3 options and you might start confusing people.

 Having three pricing options makes sure to get price sensitive customers to still buy, but also allow people willing to spend more to buy a larger (and more expensive) service from you.